10up/ElasticPress/README.md

 This module runs bbPress search through Elasticsearch.
 Topic, forum, and replies will be searched much more effectively - post content, excerpt, title, taxonomies, recency weighting, etc.

+### The Events Calendar

+The Events Calendar runs some very complex MySQL queries to find out which events fall on what day.
+This module will make your calendars load much faster.

 ## `WP_Query` and the ElasticPress Query Integration

 ElasticPress integrates with `WP_Query` if the `ep_integrate` parameter is passed (see below) to the query object.
 If the search module is activated, all queries with the `s` parameter will be integrated with as well.
 ElasticPress converts `WP_Query` arguments to Elasticsearch readable queries.
 Supported `WP_Query` parameters are listed and explained below.
 ElasticPress also adds some extra `WP_query` arguments for extra functionality.